Azure-Samples/media-services-v3-dotnet/Live/LiveEventWithDVR/README.md

 * Microsoft.Extensions.Hosting
 * System.Linq.Async

+Also required:

 * A camera connected to your computer.
 * A media encoder.
 For a recommended encoder, please visit [Recommended encoders](https://learn.microsoft.com/azure/media-services/latest/encode-recommended-on-premises-live-encoders).
 * An Azure Media Services account.
 See the steps described in [Create a Media Services account](https://learn.microsoft.com/azure/media-services/latest/account-create-how-to).

 ## Build and run

-Update the settings in **appsetting.json** in the root folder of the repository.
+Update the settings in **appsettings.json** in the root folder of the repository.
 For more information, see [Access APIs](https://learn.microsoft.com/azure/media-services/latest/access-api-howto).

 Then build and run the sample in Visual Studio or VS Code.